 How to quit smoking (and save a fortune)

 While life isn't exactly caviar and champagne for the rest of us, lighting up undeniably packs a heavy punch on your wallet.
-A whopping 30% of guys and 28% of dudettes between 20 and 24 admit to being addicted, which in our books is way too much!
+A whopping 20% people aged 18–24 admit to being addicted, which in our books is way too much!

 If you've made your way here, however, you are most likely working out how to kick the habit.
 We're not here to preach about what smoking does to your health (we'll leave that to the experts).
-Our only goal is to inspire you to quit by reminding you how much richer you'd be without them!
+Our only goal is to inspire you to quit by reminding you how much richer you could be!

 In a potentially over-ambitious quest to help students take the idea of quitting more seriously, we've come up with a range of ideas for quitting smoking on the cheap as well as focussing on just how much you could save if you packed in the fags once and for all.